jt14den/better-research-software/episodes/02-version-control.md

 ### Summary

 We have created a new software project and used version control system Git to track changes to it.
-We also looked back at our work, compared different versions, and even recovered past states.
+We can now look back at our work, compare different code versions, and even recover past states.
-Finally, we published our software to a remote server, where it is both secure and shareable.
+We have also published our software to a remote repository located on GitHub, where it is both secure and shareable.

 These skills are critical to reproducible and sustainable science.
 Software *is* science, and being able to share the specific version of code used in a paper is required for reproducibility.